jhu-dvrk/dvrk-gravity-compensation/README.md

 **D) [gc_controller]**.

 -----
-### A) **[wizard\_config\_dataCollection]** (Manually, Need user input)
+### A) **[wizard\_config\_dataCollection]** (require user input)
-In this process, user need to set the customized joint limits for further dataCollection process.
-Going through this process is extremely necessary because we don't want our MTMs hit the environments.
-For the reason that each MTM can be installed in different environment, we use this program to set some joints limits.
+In this process, users need to set joint limits for the data collection process.
+Going through this process is necessary because we don't want our MTMs hit the environments.
+For the reason that each MTM can be installed in different environment, we need this process to set joints limits.

 After you step into this process, you will go through some instructions to set joint limits and then execute the collision checking.